These are the money-saving tips that saved us

 Tip #2 Buying foods at 7-Eleven or other mini-marts.

 Why?
 Because they sell everything.
 Makeup, medicine, food, drink, ready to eat food, and many more.
 Ready to eat food is what I love the most, especially for breakfast.
-When you need to go early and you need to grab something quickly, then mini-marts is your go to.
+When you need to go early and you need to grab something quickly, then mini-marts are your go-to.

 They sell popular foods that locals like to buy, it’s a great option if you like to try unique foods and it’s a cheap option to eat!